facebookresearch/minihack/docs/envs/navigation/corridor.md

 # Corridor

 These tasks make use of the `RANDOM_CORRIDORS` command in the `des-file`.
-The objective is to reach the staircase down, which is in a random room.
-The agent is also in a random room.
+The objective is to reach the staircase located in one of the randomly generated rooms.
 The rooms have randomised positions and sizes.
 The corridors between the rooms are procedurally generated and are different for every episodes.

 Different variants of this environment have different numbers of rooms, making the exploration challenge more difficult (`Minihack-Corridor-R2-v0`, `MiniHack-Corridor-R3-v0`, and `MiniHack-Corridor-R5-v0` environments are composed of 2, 3, and 5 rooms, respectively).